Confluent Platform System Requirements¶

 |Ubuntu 18.04 LTS (bionic)||yes||yes||yes||yes||yes||yes||yes||yes|

-* Deprecated: Support for these OS versions are deprecated because they have reached their end of life.
-The OS is currently supported for Confluent Platform 7.3, but this support may be removed in a future release.
+* Deprecated: Support for these OS versions is deprecated because they have reached their end of life.
+The OS is currently supported for Confluent Platform 7.4, but this support may be removed in a future release.

 - Confluent Platform is supported on RHEL, CentOS, Debian and Ubuntu Linux Operating Systems.
 Confluent is not accountable for Security-Enhanced Linux (SELinux) policy development, support, or enforcement.
 If you experience issues running Confluent Platform with SELinux enabled on a supported Linux Operating System, contact your OS provider for assistance.